 The JSON Web Token (JWT) is used for user authentication.
 The length of time that the JWT is valid can be altered.

 If this time is not set, the default is 180 seconds, for example:

 To configure ArcGIS Web Adaptor, click Home > System > Web Adaptors > WebAdaptorConfig.

 The ArcGIS Web Adaptor configuration is a resource for all the configuration parameters shared across the web adaptors in the site.
 This resource identifies the shared key used by all the web adaptors to encrypt key data bits in the incoming requests to the server.

 Back up the site

-It is highly recommended that you frequently export your site settings via the admin API.
+It is recommended that you frequently export your site settings through the admin API.
 You can do this by browsing to Home > Export Site.
-It is highly recommended when defining a destination property for the exported site that the location be a network drive, or a location other than the ArcGIS Mission Server machine itself.
+It is recommended when defining a destination property for the exported site that the location be a network drive, or a location other than the ArcGIS Mission Server machine itself.
 The destination must be a location that is accessible to the ArcGIS Mission Server machine.
 In the event of a site failure, the site can be recovered by creating a new server site and browsing to Home > Import Site.

 If you have a multimachine ArcGIS Mission Server site and the site fails, it is only necessary to import the site once as described above and then join other ArcGIS Mission Server machines to the site normally.